Principles of Trauma-Informed Care

 There are several ways providers can avoid re-traumatization:

-- Adhere to a recommended time frame for the ACEs screening tools to maintain emotional safety for patients and providers.
+- Adhere to a recommended time frame for the ACE screening tools to maintain emotional safety for patients and providers.

 - Refer patients to mental health providers who are trained in evidence-based trauma therapy if they want to discuss traumatic events in detail.
 Providers can provide supportive, compassionate responses to trauma without focusing on specific details.